Fátima Bezerra

-Maria de Fátima Bezerra (born 19 May 1955) is a Brazilian politician.
-She has been serving as Governor of Rio Grande do Norte since January 2019.
-Previously, she was a deputy for Rio Grande do Norte from 1995 to 2015.
-She is a member of the Workers' Party.
+Maria de Fátima Bezerra (born 19 May 1955) is a Brazilian politician who has served as Governor of Rio Grande do Norte since January 2019.
+Previously, she was a federal deputy representing the state from 1995 to 2015.
+A member of the Workers' Party, she is one of the first two openly LGBT governors in Brazil's history (alongside Eduardo Leite), identifying as a lesbian woman.

-Biography
+Early life and education

-Daughter of Severino Bezerra de Medeiros and Luzia Mercês do Amaral, Fátima Bezerra was born in Nova Palmeira, Paraíba, but moved to Natal, Rio Grande do Norte, as a teenager.
+Maria de Fátima Bezerra was born on 19 May 1955 in Nova Palmeira, Paraíba.
+She moved to Natal, Rio Grande do Norte, as a teenager.

-In 1980, she graduated in Education from the Federal University of Rio Grande do Norte (UFRN), and soon after, became a public school teacher.
+In 1980, she graduated with a degree in education from the Federal University of Rio Grande do Norte.

+Teaching and union activities

+Soon after graduating, she became a public school teacher.

-In addition, she also became an union leader, as Vice-President (1980-1982) and President (1982-1985) of the Association of Educational Advisers General Secretary of the Teachers' Association (1985-1987), General Secretary (1989-1991) and President (1991 -1994) of the Education Workers Union, all union organizations in the state of Rio Grande do Norte.
+She also became a union leader, as vice-president (1980–1982) and then president (1982–1985) of the Association of Educational Advisers General Secretary of the Teachers' Association (1985–1987).
+From 1989 until 1991 she was general secretary, and until 1994 president, of the Education Workers Union.
+Both union organizations are in the state of Rio Grande do Norte.

 Political career

-State Representative
+State representative

 A member of the Labour Party (PT) since 1981, Fátima Bezerra was elected state deputy for Rio Grande do Norte for two terms: in 1994, with 8,347 votes; and in 1998, with 30,697 votes.